bestie/terrestrial/README.md

 * Lazy loading for database read efficiency
 * Dirty tracking for database write efficiency

-It is built on top of Jeremy Evans' [Sequel library](https://github.com/jeremyevans/sequel) and so has excellent database support.
+The initial version is built on top of Jeremy Evans' [Sequel library](https://github.com/jeremyevans/sequel) and so has excellent database support and query building options.

 ## Why is it?

-Since reading and hearing about Uncle Bob's clean architecture and Matt Wynne's hexagonal Rails I have dedicated a lot of time to building applications with this philosphy and honing the tricks and techniques that make them effective.
+Since reading and hearing about Uncle Bob's clean architecture and Matt Wynne's hexagonal Rails I have dedicated a lot of time to building applications with this philosophy and honing the tricks and techniques that make them effective.

-Unfortunately Ruby's lack of persistence options means that truly achiveing the goals of the clean architectural style is rather difficult and have on more than one occassion resorted to implementing my own (simple) data mappers.
+Unfortunately Ruby's lack of persistence options means that truly achieving the goals of the clean architectural style is rather difficult and have on more than one occasion resorted to implementing my own (simple) data mappers.

 Of course this approach falls down extremely quickly when you have a complex data model and/or a deep object graph.